F95-6XL/Point-Cloud-Registration/README.md

 # Evaluation

 The approach is tested in an inner city area characterized by a dense building structures.
 A corase GNSS position is used as search space origin.
 The search space is discritized with a user defined metric *e*.
+Here we choose the grid size to be *0.02m*.

 <div align=center>
 <img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/Map.PNG" width="780">